SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 <img src="image/Display_TAB_2conn.png" alt="image" width="207" />
 *Display Tab*

 The Display tab shows the VirtualDisplay and all Display connected to the ChOWDER server.
-The Controller allows you to move the Display within VirtualDisplay.
+The Controller allows you to move Display within VirtualDisplay.
 Adding Contents to the arranged Display enables a shared workspace.
-Use the mouse to drag and drop the Display into the VirtualDisplaySpace.
+Use the mouse to drag and drop Display into the VirtualDisplaySpace.
-The example above shows the environment once a client is connected.
+The example above shows the environment when a client is connected.

-Setting Up Virtual Display
+Virtual Display Setup
 ---------------------

 <img src="image/VirtualDisplaySetting.png" alt="image" width="207" />
-*Setting Up Virtual Display*
+*Virtual Display Setup*

-### Setting up Splits (Sub-Divisions)
+### Splits (Sub-Divisions) Setup

 Go to the Display tab and select Virtual Display to set up Virtual Display in the Property window.
 In the example above, the Virtual Display settings are 1500 pixels for width, 1500 pixels for height, horizontal split (sub-division) 2, and vertical split (sub-division) 2.